Usha Haley, Ph.D.

 Area of Expertise:

-Professor Haley has testified on her research before the US Senate (2013) on Shuanghui’s takeover of Smithfield Foods, considered the most important case on FDI in a decade.
-She also testified on her research on China/Asia to the Congressionally mandated US-China Economic and Security Review Commission and twice before the Committee on Ways and Means, including on the federal legislation, the Non-market Economy Trade Remedy Act (2008) whose findings were incorporated into US regulation (HR 1229).
-She presented her research before the US International Trade Commission, US Department of Commerce and US Trade Representative.
-Her research on Chinese subsidies has served as the basis of three pieces of anti-dumping regulation in the European Union.
-She provided expert testimony before the US Senate on Chinese company Shuanghui's proposed takeover of Virginia-based Smithfield Foods.
+Usha testified on her research before the US Senate (2013) on Shuanghui’s takeover of Smithfield Foods, considered the most important case on FDI in a decade.
+She also testified on her research on China/Asia to the United States China Economic and Security Review Commission (USCC, 2006) and twice before the Committee on Ways and Means (in 2007), including on federal legislation, the Non-market Economy Trade Remedy Act (2008) whose findings were incorporated into US regulation (HR 1229).
+She presented her research before the US International Trade Commission (2007, 2009, 2010), US Department of Commerce and US Trade Representative (2009, 2010).
+Her research on Chinese subsidies has served as the basis of 3 pieces of anti-dumping regulation in the European Union (2009, 2010).

 In 2012, she received the Academy of Management’s Practice Impact Award for scholarly impact.
-In 2011, she was featured as “thought leader” on emerging markets at The Economist’s flagship High-Growth Markets Summit, London.
-In 2003, she received a Lifetime Achievement Award from the Literati Club (UK) and a panel of academics, businesspersons and policy makers for contributions to understanding business in the Asia Pacific.
+In 2011, she was featured as “thought leader” on emerging markets at the Economist’s flagship High-Growth Markets Summit, London.
+In 2003, she received Emerald Publishing’s Lifetime Achievement Award from a panel of academics, businesspersons and policy makers for contributions to understanding Asia Pacific business.
 In 2010, she was named an American Made Hero for her work with US Congress.
 In 2015, she was named a Dean’s Scholar.
 She has also received awards for teaching at the undergraduate, graduate, and executive MBA levels as well as for on-line instruction.
 Her PhD is from the Stern School of Business, New York University (co-majors Management and International Business) with Master’s degrees from New York University (in Business Administration), University of Illinois at Urbana-Champaign (in International Relations) and a Bachelor’s degree from Elphinstone College, Bombay, India (in Politics).